Particular/docs.particular.net/nservicebus/azure-storage-queues/configuration.md

 ## Serialization

-Azure Storage Queues Transport changes the default serializer choice to JSON.
+Azure Storage Queues Transport changes the default serializer to JSON.
 The serializer can be changed using the [serialization API](/nservicebus/serialization).